andrewvu-cs/databaseApp/README.md

-## libraryCheckout
+## databaseAPP
-Library App for Back-end Engineering project
+Database App for Back-end Engineering Course project

 ##### Important Note:
-  - Mac credentials differ from Windows and Linux, to connect to a database Mac requires a 'root' entry for password as seen on dbh.inc.php
+  - Mac credentials differ from Windows and Linux, to connect to a database..
+Mac requires a 'root' entry for password as seen on dbh.inc.php

 ###### Specifications: